The Strong Gravitational Lens Finding Challenge: Introduction

-The Square Kilometer Array (SKA)\footnote{http://skatelescope.org/}, the Large Synoptic Survey Telescope (LSST)\footnote{https://www.lsst.org/} and the Euclid space telescope\footnote{https://www.euclid-ec.org/} are expected to increase the number of potential lenses by orders of magnitude \citep{collett_15,euclidSLWGwhitepaper,2015aska.confE..84M,2010MNRAS.405.2579O}.
+So far, less than a thousand lenses have been found in total across many heterogeneous data sets.
+The Square Kilometer Array (SKA)\footnote{http://skatelescope.org/}, the Large Synoptic Survey Telescope (LSST)\footnote{https://www.lsst.org/} and the Euclid space telescope\footnote{https://www.euclid-ec.org/} are expected to increase the number of potential lenses by orders of magnitude \citep{2010MNRAS.405.2579O,collett_15,euclidSLWGwhitepaper,2015aska.confE..84M}.
 For example it is estimated that there will be approximately 200,000 observable galaxy-galaxy lenses in the Euclid data set among tens of billions of potential objects.
-So far, less than a thousand lenses have been found in total across many heterogeneous data sets.
 These surveys will bring a new era for strong lensing where large relatively well defined samples of lenses will be possible.
 It will also require handling much larger quantities of data than has been customary in this field.

-Up to this point, the most widely used method for finding lenses in imaging surveys has been by visual inspection of candidates that have been selected on the bases of luminosity and/or colour.
+Up to this point, the most widely used method for finding lenses in imaging surveys has been by visual inspection of candidates that have been selected on the basis of luminosity and/or colour.
 This has been done in the radio \citep{2003MNRAS.341...13B} and in the visible with space and ground based data \citep{2008MNRAS.389.1311J,2008ApJS..176...19F,2010AandA...517A..25S,2014MNRAS.439.3392P}.
 A related method pioneered by the SPACE WARPS project \citep{2016MNRAS.455.1171M,2016MNRAS.455.1191M,2015MNRAS.452..502G} has been to crowd source the visual inspection through an online platform.
 These efforts have proved very fruitful, but they deal with orders of magnitude fewer candidates and lenses than will be necessary in the future.
 Dealing with such large quantities of data will not be practical for any visual inspection approach.
 In addition, the efficiency and detection bias of human inspection methods are difficult to rigorously quantify.